For Coho salmon, study backs cheaper, faster habitat structures

-Compared with the traditionally hardware- and engineering-intensive methods of building woody habitat, this “accelerated recruitment” approach can be done at less than a quarter of the cost and more closely mimics natural forest processes.
+Habitat reconstruction traditionally focuses on hardware- and engineering-intensive methods of building woody habitats, whereas the “accelerated recruitment” approach assessed in this study can be done at less than a quarter of the cost and more closely mimics natural forest processes.

-It could serve as an important tool for restoration managers looking to buy time for endangered Coho salmon while waiting for protected but still relatively young redwood and Douglas fir forests to start dropping trees on their own.
+The accelerated process could buy time for endangered Coho salmon while waiting for protected but still relatively young redwood and Douglas fir forests to start dropping trees on their own.
+The project is intended to be a temporary solution rather than investing much more time and money into a more long-term fix.

 “The idea is not that we would be doing these kinds of these projects forever, but it’s something that we need to do in the short term to get the fish over the hump,” said Jennifer Carah, study author and an ecologist with The Nature Conservancy’s Water Program in California.

-Logging and other wood removal practices have cut the density of downed trees in Pacific Coastal streams by an average 80 to 90 percent.
-That’s bad news for salmon, which rely on in-stream trees to trap sediment, create pools and serve as protective cover.
+Logging and other wood removal practices have cut the density of downed trees in Pacific Coastal streams by an average of 80 to 90 percent.
+That’s bad news for salmon, which rely on in-stream trees to trap sediment, create pools and serve as a protective cover.
+In short, the removal of these trees led to further instability in the streams.

 An example of an "accelerated recruitment" project (Credit: Jonathan Warmerdam)